 Why It’s Unusual: Many kids are intrigued on some level by pirates.
 The Crystal Coast was the former stomping grounds of many a swashbuckler, and making it more exciting is the fact that 2018 marks the Year of Blackbeard, the 300-year anniversary since his death off the coast here.

-What Families Can Do: Take a look at the various artifacts at the museum, including a wrecked flagship, cannons, grenades, belt buckles and beads.
+What Families Can Do: Take a look at the various artifacts at the North Carolina Maritime Museum in Beaufort, North Carolina, including a wrecked flagship, cannons, grenades, belt buckles and beads.
 There are even wooden boatbuilding classes and junior sailing programs offered through the local Harvey W. Watercraft Center to deepen your children’s understanding of maritime history.

 Recommended Hotel: Holiday Inn Express Jacksonville

-Where to Go: Mesa Verde National Park, Four Corners (Colorado/Utah/Arizona/New Mexico)
+7. Mesa Verde National Park – Four Corners

 What Families Can Do: You can tour the preserved villages, rooms and storage units here, including the Balcony House and the 700-year-old Cliff Palace with 150 rooms.
 Children can climb up the ruins and learn about history up close.